 These types of changes can be really energising for people, because we have the power to stand for what we believe to be right.

 Our choices can have a positive impact on people and the planet, but that power can be overwhelming.
 It’s pretty natural to think that making changes is all too hard.
 But even when life is busy, or you’re feeling like you’re too small to do anything meaningful, know that we can all make a difference – it’s just working out how, not if.
 The most important thing is to just start.
 It’s okay if you don’t get it right straight away.

 We’re proud to have Tina as a Bank Australia customer.
-Find out more about Tina and the People Australia Needs campaign here.
+Find out more about our people here.